-The effect of the interest rate shocks for interest rate risk in the banking book (IRRBB) defined for supervisory purposes is analysed regularly using internally developed procedures.
+Interest rate risks and credit spread risks in the banking book (IRRBB, CSRBB) are an integral part of our risk reporting.
+Both present value effects and periodic effects on net interest income (NII) are determined.
+The effect of the interest rate shocks for interest rate risk in the banking book defined for supervisory purposes is analysed regularly using internally developed procedures.
 This involves analysing the effect of a shift in the current interest rate, inter alia, on the present value of the banking book.
 A possible decline in the volume of deposits is simulated by regularly reviewed process scenarios.
 Equity components are not integrated into the analyses.
-KG Disclosure Report resulting change in the present value to the capital base, which according to the regulatory requirements should not exceed 20%, amounted to 8.5% at the end of the financial year (10.6%) and results from a scenario of heavily falling interest rates.
+The ratio of the resulting loss in present value to the capital base, which according to the regulatory requirements should not exceed 20%, amounted to 8.3% at the end of the financial year (8.5%) and results from a scenario of heavily falling interest rates.
 In contrast, rising interest rates would lead to a positive change in the present value.
 The amount of this ratio is a reflection of our unchanged investment policy, which is characterised by short maturities in the lending and borrowing business.
-The scenario loss is due mainly to the growth in the EUR and USD deposit business in conjunction with increased interest rates.
-Both lead to a present value that is relatively higher, which would be lost again in a scenario of falling interest rates.
-The utilisation of the regulatory threshold continues to lie in a comfortable range; we invest in suitable interest-hedging instruments where necessary as part of our management process.
+The still high volume of non-interestbearing deposits, subordinated loans issued and pension obligations remain the main drivers of the present value loss in the IRRBB calculation.
+The ratio to core capital defined by the supervisory authority as an additional early warning threshold, which results from specified early warning scenarios, reached -9.38% (-9.27%) and is therefore also within the internal and external early warning threshold of -15%.
+The NII effects calculated on the basis of the same scenarios result in €-9.8 million or -3.12% in relation to core capital for the -200BP scenario.
+This means that the regulatory threshold is also complied with (-5.0%).